 18. These electromagnetic fields are used to feel vibrations within the water so they can find potential prey.

-19. When in close range, great white sharks are even able to sense the heartbeat of immobile prey.
+19. When in close range, they are even able to sense the heartbeat of immobile prey.

-20. The sense of smell of a great white is so good that they are able to detect the scent of blood in the water from up to three miles away.
+20. How far can sharks smell blood?
+Their sense of smell is so good that they are able to detect the scent of blood in the water from up to three miles away.

-21. Great white sharks do not have eyelids, instead, they actually roll their eyes back into their heads in order to protect them from damage when attacking prey.
+21. An interesting fact about Great White sharks is that they do not have eyelids, instead, they actually roll their eyes back into their heads in order to protect them from damage when attacking prey.

-22. A great white sharks diet consists of a wide range of animals, from the large elephant seals to seabirds and sometimes even crocodiles.
+22. Their diet consists of a wide range of animals, from the large elephant seals to seabirds and sometimes even crocodiles.

-23. Great whites are also known cannibals, meaning that they will eat other great white sharks, most commonly when in territorial disputes.
+23. They are also known cannibals, meaning that they will eat each other, most commonly when in territorial disputes.

-25. Although this shark is predominantly a hunter, often enough great white sharks are also known to scavenge and eat carcasses of dead animals if there are unable to find prey.
+25. Although they are predominantly a hunter, often they are also known to scavenge and eat carcasses of dead animals when unable to find prey.

-26. The most popular time for great white sharks to hunt is first thing in the morning, during sunrise when visibility is low.
+26. The most popular time for them to hunt is first thing in the morning, during sunrise when visibility is low.

-27. Using a practice better known as “spy-hopping”, great whites will often peak their heads out of the water in order to look for prey.
+27. Using a practice better known as “spy-hopping”, they will often peak their heads out of the water in order to look for prey.

-28. Great white sharks can jump to a massive 10 feet above the water surface to catch and kill their prey, this behavior is known as “breaching”.
+28. A fun fact about Great White sharks is that they can jump to a massive 10 feet above the water surface to catch and kill their prey, this behavior is known as “breaching”.

-29. The average breach of a great white shark can occurs at 25 mph, what a force!
+29. The average breach of a Great White shark occurs at 25 mph, what a force!

-30. There have actually been reports of great white sharks accidentally breaching onto the decks of boats.
+30. There have actually been reports of them accidentally breaching onto the decks of boats.

 31. Great whites use a type of camouflage which is called countershading.
 This makes it difficult for them to be seen in the water.

 32. Inside their mouths, they have 5 rows of teeth, with 46 teeth in each row.